About

 Who is behind this website?

 My name is Brianna, I was 22 when I began this site and a college student working towards a degree in Biology.
-I have no personal connection to missing person cases but developed an interest in them after seeing divers on YouTube finding cars and solving cases.
-At first I just messed around with google earth, looking into accident locations on the chance a vehicle could be visible on there, but then I started using it to map how many there were out of curiosity and I never stopped.
+I have no personal connection to missing person cases but gained an interest in them after seeing divers on YouTube finding cars and solving cases.
+At first I spent time on google earth, looking into accident locations on the chance a vehicle could be visible on there, but then I started using it to map how many there were out of curiosity.
+I wasn’t expecting there to be so many, and when I first shared the map, I wasn’t expecting family members of the missing to thank me for simply including their loved one.

 How can I contact you?